 Once I left for college my church attendance dwindled.
-While I was at UNL, St. Mark’s on campus was just down the block but I NEVER attended it once.
+While I was at UNL, St. Mark’s on campus was just down the block but I NEVER attended.
 I did make it a point to attend church when I came back home for the weekends but that was the extent of my time with God each week.

 I thought I was leading a “good life.”
 I didn’t smoke or do drugs of any kind.
 I did drink from time to time but not that much.
 I didn’t gamble or use the Lord’s name in vain.
-So I didn’t know why my wife was asking me to attend a “Walk to Emmaus” weekend in Hastings in late January of 1997.
+Because of this “clean life” I had convinced myself I was living, I didn’t know why my wife was asking me to attend a “Walk to Emmaus” weekend in Hastings in late January of 1997.

 My marriage to Mindy was on the rocks.
-Sadly, we were only about three years away from a divorce, when she left me, and I was desperate to keep my marriage and my family together.
+Sadly, we were only about three years away from a divorce.
+I was desperate to keep my marriage and my family together.
 If she wanted me to go then I would go ….
 But did I really need that experience?
 I didn’t believe so but I would humor her.

 I had been a Christian for the first 40 years of my life.
 I went to church sporadically and when I did go I could have just as easily been a cardboard cut-out sitting on the church pew.
 I was not giving to others and I was not allowing God to work through my life to serve others.
 I, indeed, had been “the mess.”

 When I left Hastings that weekend at the conclusion of the Emmaus weekend, I was spiritually on fire.
 I couldn’t get enough of my God’s word.
 I wanted to share my experience with everyone.
 I had no idea that being born again would release me from the bonds of my sins.